Photo: White Whale Records / Public domain via Creative Commons

 # 7 – Grim Reaper of Love

 “Grim Reaper of Love” is also one of the lesser-known songs on this list.
 While the Turtles celebrated many hits, it’s important to note that this band released albums full of great songs and was not just a hits band.
 After the band disbanded, there was still a lot of material that never even made it onto their studio albums.
 These guys were the real deal.
-Over time, the band has accumulated a cult following and is obsessed with their material, especially the deep album tracks.
+Over time, the band has accumulated a cult following and has an obsessive fanbase, especially for their deep album tracks.

 # 6 – Guide for the Married Man